Last Updated on October 24, 2023

-Most “top attractions” lists for the French capital, including my own, suggest a boat tour of the Seine or Paris’ other waterways.
-But since these sorts of cruises are so commonplace– and hardly original– you may be wondering whether they’re really worth your time and money.
+Most “top attractions” lists for the French capital, including our own, suggest a Paris boat tour of the Seine or other waterways in the capital.
+But since these sightseeing cruises are so commonplace, you may wonder whether they’re really worth your time and money.

-What Are The Pros of Taking a Boat Cruise?
+What Are The Pros of Taking a Paris Boat Tour of River Cruise?

 What’s more, these basic cruises are affordable and accessible to all, no matter your budget or mobility levels.

-Finally, lunch or dinner cruises, while certainly not very original, are nevertheless romantic.
-Many tourists overlook the charms of a lunch cruise.
-In the summer, drifting down the Seine or the Marne (see below) onboard a boat, enjoying cool breezes from off the water, and perhaps sipping a crisp glass of Sauvignon or rosé can be something like bliss.
+In the summer, drifting down the Seine or the Marne (see below) onboard a boat, enjoying cool breezes from off the water, and sipping a crisp glass of Sauvignon or rosé can be something approaching bliss.

 What Will You See on a Typical Seine River Cruise?